-The Digital Collections Services (DCS) department fosters partnerships that often provide opportunities for innovation, which extend the Libraries’ technical infrastructure, services, and in some cases, digital content.
-We connect multiple units and people across the Indiana University Libraries and Indiana University (IU) Bloomington, as well as other IU campuses, by providing consultation and services for the creation and dissemination of digital special collections and digital research projects.
+Digital Collections Services (DCS) fosters and supports the creation, curation, discovery and preservation of digital collections for Indiana University Libraries (IUL).
+Our department also works closely with IU Bloomington faculty, students and staff as well as internal and external organizations on the development of digital scholarship initiatives.
+We foster partnerships that often provide opportunities for innovation, which extend the Libraries’ technical infrastructure, services, and in some cases, digital content.
+We connect multiple units and people across the Indiana University Libraries and Indiana University (IU) Bloomington, as well as other IU campuses, by providing consultation and services for the creation, discovery and sharing of digital special collections and digital research projects.

 We are responsible for three main areas that are integral to the development and growth of the IU Libraries’ digital special collections and the IU Libraries' technical infrastructure: